Terrorism in the Philippines

+Wanted poster in Lapu-Lapu City displaying the photos and names of local terrorist suspects.

 Terrorism is a major social issue in the Philippines linked to the Moro conflict and the communist rebellion.
-The country ranks in 18th place on the Global Terrorism Index's 2023 list of countries most affected by terrorism.
+The country ranks in 23rd place on the Global Terrorism Index's 2026 list of countries most affected by terrorism.

 Overview

-Wanted poster in Cebu displaying the photos and names of local terrorist suspects.

 Since the late 1960s, terrorism has become a major problem in the Philippines.
 These terrorist attacks are often carried out by several Jihadist and militants groups with different ideologies and motives.
 Such acts of terrorism include bombings, domestic terrorism, kidnapping, drug trafficking, extortion, mass murder, assassination and other types of attack.
 Terrorist groups like Abu Sayyaf, the Bangsamoro Islamic Freedom Fighters and Jemaah Islamiyah mostly operate in the Southern Philippines.
 The New People's Army maintains a wider range of operations across the country and launches attacks albeit on a lesser intensity than other rebel movements.

-Following the September 11 attacks, the Philippines became a new front on the American-led War on Terror During George W. Bush’s presidency, the U.S sent foreign aid and American troops in Mindanao to assist in counterinsurgency operations as part of Operation Enduring Freedom in the Philippines.
+Following the September 11 attacks, the Philippines became a new front on the American-led war on terror During George W. Bush’s presidency, the U.S sent foreign aid and American troops in Mindanao to assist in counterinsurgency operations as part of Operation Enduring Freedom in the Philippines.
 The Siege of Marawi ended in the deaths of several terrorist leaders and reduction of Islamic State presence in the Philippines.